S3LF-PR0V0K3D/machine-learning/README.md

 # Machine-learning
 The machine learning repository | Projects and scripts to learn.

-This repository is where I store my scripts and projects I've been developing and self-learning scripts.
+This repository is where i store my scripts and projects I've been developing and self-learning scripts.